(Huntsville, Arkansas, July 17, 1889 – Los Angeles, January 16, 1959).1

 McCurry’s name does not appear in operations reports for the missions flown by the 11th Aero on October 3, 4, and 5, 1918, although according to operations orders, he was to be ready to fly with Bird as his observer on October 3 and 4, 1918.39 Beginning on October 6, 1918, he is recorded as flying every day, except one, that the 11th was active.
 On at least two days, October 10 and November 3, 1918, he flew twice.40

-On October 6, 1918, McCurry’s observer was John Augustus Richards, and they are documented as having flown plane 18 in the second of that day’s two missions.41 Squadron members recalled that on this day “a new style of raid was undertaken and successfully carried out against the town of Doulcon.
+On October 6, 1918, with observer John Augustus Richards, McCurry flew in the second of that day’s two missions.41 Squadron members recalled that on this day “a new style of raid was undertaken and successfully carried out against the town of Doulcon.
 Instead of seeking higher altitudes, where most of our work had previously been accomplished, the raid was made and the town bombed from an altitude of only 4,000 feet.”
 Although this theoretically brought the planes in range of ground fire, the German guns were silent.
 “Everyone was delighted with the tight formation. . . .
 This raid did as much to improve the morale of everyone in the outfit as any single occurrence could have done, and it showed everyone the possibility of going directly through the enemy fire at a ridiculously low altitude, making the raid and getting away before any Huns could interfere.”42 Nevertheless, in later missions the 11th generally returned to flying at higher altitudes.

 In a letter dated October 14, 1918, McCurry wrote that “About a week ago I got a tire blown off and when I landed the wheels of the undercarriage gave way and had a h—l of a crash.
-Neither one of us was hurt except bruised and as we were short of pilots went on a second raid that day.”43 This suggests that McCurry may also have taken part in the first, early morning, mission flown on October 6, 1918—and that he was among the pilots of the 11th Aero loaned to the 96th Aero Squadron to fly their Breguets, as this mission consisted of only Breguets.44
+Neither one of us was hurt except bruised and as we were short of pilots went on a second raid that day.”43 The wording suggests that McCurry flew two missions on about October 6, 1918, but this would mean he was among the men of the 11th loaned to the 96th Aero to fly one of their Bréguet missions.
+There is no record in the First Day Bombardment Group’s operations reports of McCurry taking part in a Bréguet formation.
+It seems more likely that his “h—l of a crash” occurred during a practice flight, although how a tire would have been “blown off” remains to be explained.44

 Two missions were flown on October 10, 1918, one in the early morning and the other around noon.
 Both combined pilots and planes from the 96th, 20th, and 11th Aero Squadrons for a total of forty and thirty-nine planes respectively.
 McCurry with Parish successfully flew both missions, releasing bombs over Milly-devant-Dun and later over Villers-devant-Dun; both objectives were somewhat farther north and farther east than the previous targets, reflecting the American advance.47